JupyterPER/Open-Education-Science/README.md

 This is also a storage containing all data files and all R and Python based Jupyter notebooks dealing with the paper.
 The notebooks present every step of our open data analysis with explaining narratives ilustrating explored concepts and methods.

 **At this moment we are working on some changes in Jupyter notebooks due to just appeared technical problems with incompatibility of some R libraries.
-We are working very hard to upload Jupyter notebooks, removing these problems ...**.
+We are working very hard to upload Jupyter notebooks, removing these problems ...
+Please return to our page in a few next days.**.

 Notebooks can be studied and **viewed** statically in [Jupyter nbviewer](https://nbviewer.jupyter.org/) [![render in nbviewer](misc/nbviewer_badge.svg)](https://nbviewer.jupyter.org/github/JupyterPER/Open-Education-Sciene) with full visualisation.
 If there is a need, they can be also viewed directly on Github [`index.ipynb`](index.ipynb), also as a raw code.